Tom Green: More mainstream

 In the 2000s, Green has tried to put some of his more controversial material behind him and become a more mainstream entertainer.
-Green was a recurring contributor to The Tonight Show with Jay Leno; doing many segments where he travels across America looking for "interesting people", typically bringing the most colourful person with him back to the studio.
-In these segments, the focus is more on the odd behavior of the interviewees, with Green generally playing the straight man.
+Green was a recurring contributor to The Tonight Show with Jay Leno, doing many segments where he traveled across America looking for "interesting people", typically bringing the most colourful person with him back to the studio.
+In these segments, the focus was more on the odd behavior of the interviewees, with Green generally playing the straight man.

 In 2003, Green visited troops in Kosovo on a USO tour.
 He visited troops in the Persian Gulf on a 2004 tour.
 In early 2006, Green appeared in several commercials for the Canadian Cable Public Affairs Channel promoting both The Channel and encouraging voters to participate in the forthcoming federal elections, which took place on January 23, 2006.

 During the 2006 Winter Olympic Games in Torino, Green was a comedy correspondent for The Tonight Show with Jay Leno where he would scavenge the Olympic village alongside specific Olympic athletes for "free stuff", calling themselves the "Swag Pack".

 On August 3, 2006, Green appeared on America's Got Talent.
-He rode a skateboard through a flaming hoop, appeared to be on fire for a few seconds, and was put out with extinguishers.
-It was confirmed on the August 3 episode of Tom Green Live that it was a stunt man, not Green, that did the actual stunt.
+Viewers watched as a daredevil rode a skateboard through a flaming hoop, appeared to be on fire for a few seconds, and was put out with extinguishers.
+It was confirmed on the August 3 episode of Tom Green Live that it was a stunt man, not Green, who did the actual performance.

 Green has hosted a variety of special events, including the 2005 Canada's Walk of Fame induction ceremony, the Canadian Live 8 concert, and the 2005 CASBY Awards.
 In November 2008, Green hosted an environmental game show on the Discovery Planet Green television network titled Go For The Green!

 Green has made several appearances as a celebrity contestant on the ABC reality game show Wanna Bet?, including the show's premiere episode in July 2008.
 He was also a contestant on the 2009 season of The Celebrity Apprentice.
 Throughout the season, each celebrity raised money for a charity of their choice; Green selected the "Butch Walts and Donald Skinner Urologic Cancer Research Foundation."
 He was fired by Donald Trump on the third episode, while acting as project manager, primarily due to waking up late on the day of the task – he had been out drinking with Dennis Rodman the night before.
 On August 4, 2009, Green made an appearance on the American version of Hell's Kitchen as a celebrity guest diner.
 In late 2009 and early 2010, he appeared on the first two seasons of For the Love of Ray J to judge the contestants on the show.
 On that show, Green has been credited for coining the popular catchphrase, "She smashed the homie."

 In July 2011, Green received mainstream attention from CNN and various sources for his claims that he invented planking in 1994.

-Green also writes columns for The Huffington Post.
+Green writes columns for The Huffington Post.